Key Takeaways

 - Embed products into the blog posts themselves so the customer can add to the cart right from the blog post rather than having to navigate to a product page.

-- Focus on getting buyer intent traffic to your product pages through:
+- Focus on getting buyer intent traffic to your product pages.

 3) People Are Viewing Products, But No Sales